untoldextacy/ReactPortfolioCh20/README.md

-Here's a simple template for a README file for your portfolio project:

 Chuck Van-Lare - Web Developer Portfolio
 Welcome to my web development portfolio!
 This repository showcases a collection of my projects, technical skills, and personal achievements in web development.
 This portfolio is built with React, TailwindCSS, and other modern web technologies.